JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 ## Life-cycle of Off-chain Worker

-Running the `kitchen-node`, you will see the off-chain worker is run after each block generation phase, as shown by `Entering off-chain workers` in the node output message:
+Running the `kitchen-node` we see off-chain worker runs after each block generation phase, as shown by `Entering off-chain workers` in the node output message:

 ```